Quasi-Monte Carlo Software

 Description:

-Quasi-Monte Carlo (QMC) methods achieve substantial efficiency gains by replacing independent and identically distributed (IID) random points by low discrepancy (LD) points.
+Quasi-Monte Carlo (QMC) methods achieve substantial efficiency gains by replacing independent and identically distributed (IID) random points with low discrepancy (LD) points.
 LD point generators and QMC algorithms are active research areas.
 Practitioners are attracted to QMC by the promise of efficiency gains.

 This tutorial highlights several readily available QMC software libraries in various languages.
 We describe the components of a QMC calculation: the LD point generators, problem specification, methods for speeding up the computation, and stopping criteria.
 We argue that excellent QMC software requires the collaboration of a community---not only the efforts of individual research groups.

-Bio: Fred Hickernell received his PhD from Massachusetts Institute of Technology.
-He served on the faculty of University of Southern California and Hong Kong Baptist University before joining Illinois Institute of Technology in 2005.
+Bio: Fred Hickernell received his PhD from the Massachusetts Institute of Technology.
+He served on the faculty of the University of Southern California and Hong Kong Baptist University before joining the Illinois Institute of Technology in 2005.
 His research focuses on adaptive algorithms for multivariate integration and function approximation.
 He works on both the theory and the software sides.

 Computational Mathematics & Statistics